boytchev/virtual-prosthetics/docs/api.md

 used to mark the robot itself.
 If `this` is used in `addChain` it must be the first parameter.
 At least one of the chains in a robot must start with `this`, otherwise the robot parts will be unattached to the robot.

+The result of the method is the last added part.

 Example: